davyam/pgEasyReplication/README.md

 pgEasyReplicaton is a Java library to capture data changes (INSERT/UPDATE/DELETE) in PostgreSQL tables via Logical Replication.
 Also, this library provides snapshots of all published tables.

-All the data are returned in JSON format.
+All the data is returned in JSON format.

 Nerd informations
 =================